vernonlee12865/vernonlee12865/README.md

 - 👋 Hi, I’m @vernonlee12865
 - 👀 Ixvc’m interested in ..sd.іфчdasd
 - 🌱 I’m currently lecarning ...asdcxz
-- 💞️ I’m looking to cobgdllabasforate on ...ascxzc
+- 💞️ I’m looking to cobgdllabasforatse on ...ascxzc
 - 📫 How to reach mefgbxzcacxzc
 <!---ascadczxcsda
 vernonlee12865/verngdfonlee1286gfd5 is a ✨ special ✨ repozxczxczxcsitory because its `README.md` (this file) appears on your GitHub profile.